pozi/PoziDocs/administrator-guide/pozi-server/installation.md

 3. mkdir "C:\Program Files (x86)\Pozi\userdata\local"
 4. mklink /D "C:\Program Files (x86)\Pozi\userdata\local\sample" "C:\Program Files (x86)\Pozi\server\data\local\sample"

+## Enable permissions on `userdata` folder

+The `C:\Program Files (x86)\Pozi` will be created by the installation process with limited permissions for editing.
+To enable your user account to make changes within the userdata folder, do the following:

+1. in Windows Explorer, navigate to `C:\Program Files (x86)\Pozi`
+2. right click `userdata` folder
+3. Properties > Security > Edit > Add > Locations > select Entire Directory > OK
+4. type part of the user name of the support account, then click Check Names
+5. select your name and click OK, then click OK again
+6. tick Modify / Allow, then click OK
+7. click OK

+## Prepare `userdata` folder

+1. delete `sample` and `vrt` folders
+2. create `local` folder

 ## Testing New Versions

 ### Install Test or Dev Release